The Vervaat transform of Brownian bridges and Brownian motion: The Vervaat transform of Brownian motion

 Injecting \eqref{21} into \eqref{20}, we obtain:

-which violates that fact that $V(B)$ is a semimartingale. $\square$
+which violates that fact that $V(B)$ is a semi-martingale. \end{proof}

-However, one can hardly derive an explicit decomposition formula using Bichteler-Dellacherie's approach.
-Let's explain why: a generic approach for the proof of Bichteler-Dellacherie's theorem is to find $\mathbb{Q}$ equivalent to $\mathbb{P}$ such that $X$ is $\mathbb{Q}-$quasimartingale (see e.g. Protter \cite{Protter} for definition).
-By Rao's theorem, $X$ is $\mathbb{Q}-$semimartingale, which is also $\mathbb{P}-$semimartingale by Girsanov's theorem.
-Note that Rao's theorem is based on Doob-Meyer's decomposition theorem, which in general does not give an explicit expression for two decomposed terms (in fact they are defined as some limiting processes).
+Note that one can hardly derive the explicit decomposition by Bichteler-Dellacherie's approach.
+A crucial step of the method is to find $\mathbb{Q}$, which is equivalent to $\mathbb{P}$, such that $X$ is $\mathbb{Q}-$quasi-martingale, see e.g. Protter \cite[Chapter III]{Protter}.
+By Rao's theorem, $X$ is $\mathbb{Q}-$semi-martingale, which is also $\mathbb{P}-$semi-martingale.
+However, Rao's theorem relies on Doob-Meyer's decomposition, which in general does not give explicit expressions for two decomposed terms.
+Nevertheless, we provide the canonical decomposition of $V(B)$ in the next section.

-Nevertheless, in the next subsection, we do provide an explicit semimartingale decomposition of $V(B)$.
-The method is similar to that in Section $3.3$.